Monica Seles: Playing style

-Seles was a baseline player who was known for her highly aggressive playing style.
+Seles was a baseline player who was known for her power-based, highly aggressive playing style.
 Her unconventional double-handed forehand and backhand were both hit flat, with relentless speed, power, and depth.
 As a result of her two-handed groundstrokes, she could create sharp angles around the court, and hit winners at will.
 She was an aggressive return player, and would stand within the baseline to return serves.
-Her serve speed peaked at 109 mph (174 km/h), allowing her to dictate points from the first stroke.
 Further strengths included her fitness, speed, and court coverage, allowing her to be an excellent retriever, and hit winners from any position on the court.
-Prior to her stabbing, Seles’ greatest strength was her confidence, self-belief, and mental toughness, with her being described as one of the toughest players to beat on the WTA tour.
-Following her return to the tour, she became a more tentative player, who was nowhere near as confident as she was prior to her stabbing, with her nerves failing her in crucial moments.
-Seles was also known for accompanying her shots with loud grunting, and was the first player in the women’s game to do so, and was frequently criticized for doing so.
-Due to her aggressive power game, strong serve, and grunting, she is considered the inspiration for modern WTA players such as Serena and Venus Williams, Maria Sharapova, and Victoria Azarenka.
+Prior to her stabbing, Seles' greatest strengths were her powerful groundstrokes and mental toughness, with her being described as one of the toughest players to beat on the WTA tour.
+Seles was also known for accompanying her shots with loud grunting, and was frequently criticized for doing so.
+Due to her aggressive power game, she is considered one of the inspirations for modern WTA players such as Serena and Venus Williams, Maria Sharapova, and Victoria Azarenka.

+In the book Facing Monica Seles, Chris Evert is quoted saying Seles "changed the whole complexion of tennis, brought another level to the game.
+She was a game changer."

 Coaches, equipment and endorsements

 Seles had many coaches through the years.
 These included: Karoly Seleš (1979–1996), Jelena Genčić (1980–1986), Nick Bollettieri (1986–1990), Sven Groeneveld (1991–1992), Gavin Hopper (1997–1998), Bobby Banck (1999–2001), Mike Sell (2001–2002), and David Nainkin (2003).

 In the early 1990s, Seles signed a $4-million endorsement contract with Fila to promote its footwear and tennis apparel.
 She used a Prince original graphite racquet on court.
 In August of the 1990 season, Seles switched to a Yonex racquet.

-When she returned to the tour in 1995 after the stabbing sabbatical, Seles wore apparel by Nike and used a Yonex racquet on court.
+When she returned to the tour in 1995 after the stabbing, Seles wore apparel by Nike and used a Yonex racquet on court.

 In the 2000s, Seles wore apparel by Yonex and used Yonex SRQ Ti-800 Pro Long racquet on court.